Nationals vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- When it comes to the over/under, the Nationals and their opponents are 4-6-0 in their last 10 games.
+- In their previous 10 games with a total, the Nationals and their opponents have combined to exceed the over/under on three occasions.

-- Oddsmakers have yet to post a spread in any of the Nationals' past 10 games.
+- Bookmakers have not posted a runline in any of the Nationals' past 10 matchups.

 Nationals Betting Records & Stats